build-week-how-can-you-help/Sprint-Challenge-Form-Management/README.md

 - [ ] What are the required parts of class components?

+    First: declare your class component by extending the React.Component parent class. class FooComponent extends React.Component {}.
+    Second: Use the constructor function to set up some state. because we’re calling extends, we also need to call super(); otherwise we wont have access the this
+    Third: we need to render some sort of UI to the DOM.
+We do this by calling the life-cycle method called render.

 - [ ] Name at least three lifecycle methods?

+getDerivedStateFromProps, shouldComponentUpdate,componentDidUpdate

 - [ ] Why are forms used so often in web applications and software?

+It is how a user enters data

 - [ ] What advantages are there by using a forms library like Formik?

+You don't have to type as much code as much of the code you would type is repetatie and formik does it for you

 - [ ] Why do we write tests for our apps?

+To save the trouble that can come down the road much later.

 ## Project Set Up